Solihull: Later medieval era

 Within the Longdon area of Solihull, is an area known as Malvern, named for Simon de Malverne, believed to be of Malvern in Worcestershire, assassinated in 1317.
 A moated site opposite the end of Marsh Lane is believed to be the de Malvern former home.

 By the 14th century, the town had become famed for its blacksmiths, and the Solihull High Street was known as le Smythestret.
 This was because of its location in the Forest of Arden, and the abundance of trees required to provide fuel for the fires.
 The town was also known for textiles.
-The end of Dury Lane was known as Teinters Green, believed to be an area where cloth was stretched on tenter hooks.
+The end of Drury Lane was known as Teinters Green, believed to be an area where cloth was stretched on tenter hooks.

 In the grounds of St Alphege church is a now Grade II listed ruin dating from the 14th century.
 It is believed to have been a well house for a holy spring, and later possibly an Oratory.

 Historians have suggested that the Shakespeare family, ancestors of William Shakespeare (born a few miles south in Stratford-upon-Avon), were originally from Solihull's Balsall, with their names appearing in local registers between 1385 and 1457.
 Shakespeare's mother, Mary Arden, was from a cadet branch of the de Arden family of Castle Bromwich in the borough of Solihull.
 Shakespeare's son Hamnet Shakespeare's baptism on 23 March 1560 is recorded in the Register of Solihull.

 In 1400, Thomas Despenser, 1st Earl of Gloucester died a traitor for his part in the Epiphany Rising, and so the Crown took custody of the manor because the heir, Richard le Despenser, was a minor.